XertroV/tm-menu-bg-chooser/README.md

 * A custom png, jpg, or webm file (via URL)
 * TMX monthly backgrounds (either the current month or a random month)

-To return to normal, select "Disabled" in settings and then restart Trackmania (sorry, it's a lot more work to avoid this).
+To return to normal, select "Disabled" in settings.

 License: Public Domain